Thinking about hiring your children as a tax loophole? Probably because it’s summer, several clients and friends have recently asked me about this.

 Accordingly keep your eyes open for other loopholes.

-And if you want help or more information about how to take advantage of these “secrets hidden in plain sight,” consider our popular downloadable ebook “Small Business Tax Deduction Secrets“.
+And if you want help or more information about how to take advantage of these “secrets hidden in plain sight,” consider our popular downloadable monograph “Small Business Tax Deduction Secrets“.

 Minor Children as Payroll Tax Loopholes